FP fans, meet Erica Faulhaber, a therapist in Lakewood, CO!

 I want clients to be who they are without the pressures they feel in the world outside of the therapy office.

 3) DO YOU HAVE ANY CREATURE COMFORTS IN YOUR OFFICE FOR CLIENTS?

 Yes!
-The clients of New Directions With Erica have their own mini-fridge stocked with beverages (H20 and carbonated drinks – LaCroix and Pellegrino).
+The clients of New Directions Colorado have their own mini-fridge stocked with beverages (H20 and carbonated drinks – LaCroix and Pellegrino).